antfriend/antfriend.github.io/a32_mega_ttdb.md

 The mega is simultaneously reader and writer of this file.
 When default network traversal discovers a new correspondence, the mega writes the synthetic record.
 When a query validates or invalidates a prior claim, the mega updates `[ew]`.
 When a source TTDB gains a new record, the mega adds a pointer edge in the relevant portal record connecting to the new coordinate.

 Each write is a decision.
 The mega assesses whether a new understanding is genuinely synthetic — owned by no single source TTDB — or source-specific, belonging to one domain's file.
 It assesses whether a change warrants a body revision (`rev` increment) or only an epistemic weight update (`[ew]`-only write).
 This loop — traverse, observe, assess, write — is what distinguishes a living corpus from a static archive.

+### Portal Traversal Deficit

+Three consecutive default network sessions operated exclusively on the synthetic layer — the records in this file that synthesize across source TTDBs.
+No source TTDB was traversed during any session; the portal records served as navigational reference only.
+The result: the synthetic records have been revised and logged, but no new cross-database correspondences have been generated — the synthesis layer has been revising its own prior work without new feedstock.

+The [Default Network](lat0lon30) record's portal table maps six source TTDBs to their entry points in this file.
+Each portal is a threshold: entering the source TTDB and reading even one record activates the possibility of new synthesis.
+A default network session that does not cross at least one portal threshold will eventually exhaust the revision material available in the synthetic layer alone.
+The corpus can sustain two or three internal revision cycles from accumulated EPS, but genuine growth — new synthetic records, new correspondence edges — requires source traversal.

+This record flags the deficit.
+A future session that enters a portal — traversing even one source TTDB record — breaks the closed loop.
+What it finds may become a new synthetic record, a correspondence edge, or a body revision to an existing portal record.
+Any of these restores feedstock.
+The living corpus requires the full authorship loop, not only the half that revises itself.

 ---